felipetovarhenao/bell-tutorials/public/markdown/00_introduction.md

-# Programming with _bell_

-> _a musician-friendly introduction to programming with the_ bell _programming language_

-## Introduction
+# Getting started

 This series of tutorials is designed to introduce musicians, especially those with little to no prior programming experience, to the basics of computer programming in _bell_.
-Whether or not you have experience with text-based programming — or even programming within [Max](https://cycling74.com/) — these tutorials aim to guide you step-by-step through the fundamentals.
+Whether or not you have experience with text-based programming — or even visual programming environments such as _Cycling 74's_ [Max](https://cycling74.com/) — these tutorials aim to guide you step-by-step through the fundamentals.

 ## What is _bell_?

-_bell_ is a programming language created by composer and researcher [Andrea Agostini](https://www.andreaagostini.eu/) as part of the [bach](https://www.bachproject.net/) package for computer-assisted composition (CAC) within _Max_.
+_bell_ is a programming language created by composer and researcher [Andrea Agostini](https://www.andreaagostini.eu/) as part of the [bach](https://www.bachproject.net/) package for [computer-assisted composition](https://en.wikipedia.org/wiki/Computer_music#Computer-aided_algorithmic_composition) (CAC) within _Max_.
 While _bach_ has grown increasingly popular among _Max_ users, it’s still a fairly niche tool, and _bell_ — as a subset of _bach_ — is even less widely known.
 For those interested in CAC, however, _bell_ offers a unique and valuable toolset, which is why these tutorials exist: to demystify _bell_ and make it accessible to a wider audience.

 ## Why learn _bell_?